 The high school graduation rate is the percent of public high school students who graduated in four years or less.

-North Carolina’s 2019 high school graduation rate was 87%.
-In 2020, the most recent year of data for all states, North Carolina’s high school graduation rate was 88%, placing our state 25th among all states.
-Tennessee was the top-performing Southern state with (91%).
-Iowa had the highest graduation rate (92%) among all states in 2019.
+In 2023 North Carolina’s high school graduation rate was 87%.
+In 2020, the most recent year of data for all states, North Carolina’s high school graduation rate was 88%, placing our state 21st among all states.
+In 2020, Tennessee was the top-performing Southern state (90%) and West Virginia had the highest graduation rate (92%) among all states.

 By 2030, the goal is that 95% of North Carolina high school students will graduate within four years or less.
 This goal is aligned with the North Carolina Department of Public Instruction Every Student Succeeds Consolidated State Plan.